 Recipe Four – Fish Waste

-Fish waste like aquarium water and fish parts are excellent food sources for your plants, and they make a great homemade plant food.
+Aquarium water and fish parts are excellent food sources for your plants, and they make a great food for plants.
 It takes more time and effort, but it delivers results.
 It’s going to have an odor too.
 To make a large batch, fill a 55-gallon drum ⅓ of the way up with one part fish waste and two parts water.
 Let it steep for a day.
 Once you reach the 24-hour mark, fill it the rest of the way up with water, cover it loosely, and let it ferment for two weeks.

 Recipe Five – Green Tea